 2011-12: Nantel skated in Quebec’s midget AAA league as a 15-year-old; playing 40 games for the Laval-Montreal Rousseau Royal.
 He scored 11 goals with 17 assists and had 8 penalty minutes.
 Nantel was selected by Rouyn-Noranda in the second round (30th overall) of the 2012 QMJHL Entry Draft.

-2013-14: Nantel joined Rouyn-Noranda for his first full QMJHL season; skating on a talented Huskies team that was sitting in fifth in the competitive West Division in February.
-In his first 53 games he scored 12 goals with 17 assists and was +4 with 16 penalty minutes.
-Nantel was ranked 50th amongst North American skaters in Central Scouting’s mid-term rankings prior to the 2014 NHL Draft.
+2013-14: Nantel joined Rouyn-Noranda for his first full QMJHL season; skating on a talented Huskies team that was fifth in the competitive West Division.
+In 68 regular season games he scored 14 goals with 20 assists and was plus-2 with 18 penalty minutes.
+The Huskies reached the second round in the playoffs and Nantel had 4 assists and was an even plus/minus with 2 penalty minutes in nine playoff games.
+He was ranked 51st amongst North American skaters in the Central Scouting final rankings and was selected by Colorado in the seventh round (204th overall) in the 2014 NHL Draft.